pymc-devs/pytensor/doc/sandbox/how_to_make_ops.rst

 grad
 ====

-``grad`` is an Pytensor-specific [*as opposed to?*]  function - it does not interface with core rewrite and compilation facilities, but it provides a useful interface to differentiation.
+``grad`` is an PyTensor-specific [*as opposed to?*]  function - it does not interface with core rewrite and compilation facilities, but it provides a useful interface to differentiation.
 Its expected signature is:

 .. code-block:: python